 The program is designed for documentary directors and editors from the Arab world.
 This includes citizen journalists, activists and artists who want to make films.
 Applications are welcome from both emerging and experienced filmmakers over the age of eighteen.

-Applicants who come from the following countries: Egypt, Iraq, Lebanon, Libya, Morocco, Tunisia, and Yemen.
+Applicants who come from the following countries and live predominantly in Egypt, Jordan, Iraq, Lebanon, Libya, Morocco, Tunisia, Palestine and Yemen..

 This is a support program aimed at empowering local documentary filmmakers/artists/activists from the Arab countries who face multifaceted political, educational and economic challenges.
 Priority is therefore given to projects with main creative and production teams from the Arab countries, as well as projects featuring stories and themes stemming from the region and intended for audiences from the region and its diaspora.